samksmith/Predator-evasion-networks-in-fish-larvae/README.md

 # Predator-evasion-networks-in-fish-larvae
 Samantha K. Smith, UT Austin, samksmith@utexas.edu

 This is the repository of data and scripts for a forthcoming paper analyzing RNA sequencing data from red drum larvae that underwent startle assays.
-Red drum reads used in this study will be available at the Short Read Archive (NCBI SRA) soon.
+Red drum reads used in this study are available at the Short Read Archive (NCBI SRA BioProject PRJNA759646; http:// www.ncbi.nlm.nih.gov/bioproject/759646).

 # Files